Choosing the Ideal eCommerce Theme and 15 of the Best WordPress WooCommerce Themes Available

 - Distraction-free checkout.

-- Add details on return and shipping policies next to the cart button.
-This is a great way to remove any doubts your customers might have.
+- Add details on return and shipping policies next to the cart button, which is a great way to remove any doubts your customers may have.

 - Request a callback feature (good for high-value products).